PEP (Post-Exposure Prophylaxis)

 https://prepster.info/wp-content/uploads/2018/06/PrEP-QA-booklet-e-use.pdf

-If you are already taking PrEP and are buying it from somewhere else (other than a UK clinic e.g. online), or if you are considering starting PrEP, make sure you speak to a sexual health clinician or your GP.
+If you are already taking PrEP and are buying it from somewhere else (e.g. online), or if you are considering starting PrEP, make sure you speak to a sexual health clinician or your GP.
 They can advise you about dosing and carry out the necessary kidney function blood tests to ensure that PrEP is suitable for you.

 If you are based in Greenwich and would like more information or a referral to get started on PrEP, send us an email at [email protected]